nikki-experiments/my-react-boilerplate/README.md

 ```

 ### Parcel.js

+Note: Refer to [Parcel](https://parceljs.org/) documentation for the latest how to instructions.

 Parcel is a no-config bundler that can help you get a project up and running quickly.
 To use, you would create your repo normally using `npm init` to create package.json files.
 Then you can install it as a dev dependency in your project.
 In case you have problems installing parcel, use sudo to enter username/password.